 General information about the grant

-On this page, you can find general information and advice about using your Kone Foundation grant, submitting progress reports, as well as advice on the role of the project leader and our ethical conduct.
+On this page, you can find general information and advice about using your funding, submitting progress reports, as well as advice on the role of the responsible person of the project and our ethical conduct.

 USING THE GRANT

-If you intend to accept the grant, you do not need to inform Kone Foundation, but if you cannot accept the grant, please contact us as soon as possible.
+If you intend to accept the funding, you do not need to inform Kone Foundation, but if you cannot accept the funding, please contact us as soon as possible.

 The funding must be used according to the following time frames:

-• one-year grants must be used within three years of awarding
+• one-year funding must be used within three years of awarding

-The period in which the grant must be used can be extended under the following conditions: if the grant payments have been deferred due to parental leave, military service, to care for a child below three years of age, or sick leave.
-Please contact the Foundation office if you wish to extend the grant period.
+The period in which the funding must be used can be extended under the following conditions: if the payments have been deferred due to parental leave, military service, to care for a child below three years of age, or sick leave.
+Please contact the Foundation office if you wish to extend the funding period.

-ROLE OF THE PROJECT LEADER FOR WORKING GROUPS AND ORGANISATIONS
+ROLE OF THE RESPONSIBLE PERSON OF THE PROJECT FOR WORKING GROUPS AND ORGANISATIONS

-If the grantee is an organisation or a working group, the grant payment requests must be submitted by the project leader.
-The project leader decides which bank account to use for other expenses.
-If the content of the project, composition of the working group or any other key element changes, the project leader must submit a change request on the online grant service.
-It is the responsibility of the project leader to submit the final report, and the interim report for multi-year projects, on behalf of the project.
+If the grantee is an organisation or a working group, the payment requests must be submitted by the person responsible for the project.
+This person also decides which bank account to use for funding for other expenses.
+If the project’s content, the composition of the working group, or any other key element changes, the person responsible of the project must submit a change request on the online service.
+The responsible person is also in charge of submitting the final report and, for multi-year projects, the progress report.

-It is the responsibility of the project leader to inform the other members about how to find more information about taxation of the grant and MYEL insurance coverage for grantees (such as on Kone Foundation’s website or through MELA and the Finnish Tax Administration).
-It is also the responsibility of the leader to guide the working group members to inform MELA of changes regarding their grant payments.
+They must inform the other members about where to find information on grant taxation and MYEL insurance coverage for grantees (e.g., on Kone Foundation’s website or through MELA and the Finnish Tax Administration).
+Additionally, they should guide working group members in notifying MELA of any changes regarding their grant payments.

-The project leader ensures that the grant is used for the purpose for which it has been awarded.
-The project leader can create contracts with the members of the working group.
-However, Kone Foundation does not require contracts to be made.
+The responsible person ensures that the funding is used for the purpose for which it has been awarded.
+They may also create contracts with working group members, though Kone Foundation does not require this.

 ETHICAL CONDUCT IN PROJECTS FUNDED BY KONE FOUNDATION

-The project leader must ensure that there is no discrimination in the project on the basis of age, origin, nationality, language, religion, belief, opinion, societal activity, family relationships, state of health, disability, sexual orientation or any other personal characteristic.
+The person responsible for the project must ensure that there is no discrimination in the project on the basis of age, origin, nationality, language, religion, belief, opinion, societal activity, family relationships, state of health, disability, sexual orientation or any other personal characteristic.

 All project members must act in a fair and equal manner.
 Bullying, unfair treatment and harassment must not be tolerated.